YoshihiroIchinose/E5Comp/ExternalSharingMonitoring_en.md

 SharedItem: [SharedItem]
 Share with: [Guest]

-1. Add the "Send Email (V2)" action in "Outlook" category in "If No" section as well
+1. Add the "Send an email (V2)" action in "Office 365 Outlook" category in "If No" section as well
 1. In the "To", add [User] in the list column as dynamic content
 1. In the "Subject", type "Sharing to unauthorized domains"
 1. Approximately include the following in the "Body" ([] refers to the list column in dynamic content)